Fall sports season halfway done, best yet to come- Southern edition

 The individual state match is Saturday, Oct.
 12, also at Natanis.

-Sports Editor Michael Hoffer can be reached at [email protected]forecaster.net.
-Follow him on Twitter: @foresports.
+Sports Editor Michael Hoffer can be reached at [email protected] Follow him on Twitter: @foresports.

 Comments are not available on this story.